hunter11743/C-Tran/README_submission.md

 Possible solutions include, having associative labels designed to flip with the image transforms.
 Disabling the image_transforms.

+A model with the image transforms disabled is also added, which performs better in cases of right side doors as well.

 ## Code Execution
+> The original requirements were designed for torch 1 and Cuda 11.
+An updated ```req_38_trch2_cu12.txt``` is added for this version.
+The code has also been updated to work with the suggested libraries.
 ### Train
 ```shell
 python main.py  --batch_size 8  --lr 0.00001 --optim 'adam' --layers 3  --dataset 'hok4kvis' --use_lmt --dataroot /data --max_samples -1